Before you get started, make sure you have the funds to pay for:

-Consider seeking independent advice to help you understand your financial situation.
+Consider getting independent advice to help you understand your financial situation.

 You can apply with a Help to Buy agent in the area where you want to live, in England.

-For more information download the Homebuyers’ guide to Help to Buy: Equity Loan.
+For more information download the Homebuyers’ guide to the Help to Buy: Equity Loan.

 Things to know before you apply

-Help to Buy: Equity Loan is not a discount scheme or a price reduction – the purchase price of the new home will be the same whether you buy it with or without an equity loan.
+Help to Buy: Equity Loan is not a discount scheme or a price reduction – the cost of the home will be the same whether or not you get an equity loan.

-The equity loan is only interest free for the first 5 years, you will begin to pay interest from year 6.
+We do not charge interest on the equity loan for the first five years, but you will start to pay it from year 6.

-The total equity loan amount you repay is linked to the value of your home at the point of repayment, and not the amount you borrowed.
+The total equity loan amount you repay is linked to the value of your home at the time you want to repay, and not the amount you originally borrowed.